 Claudia is a graduate of Central Saint Martins, where she studied Ceramic Design.
 Having spent many summers at the family farm in the South of France, Claudia has developed a palette of earthy colours and textures together with the ability to find beauty in the most unexpected shapes.
 The Modern Family tea set is inspired by coffee and tea cultures from around the world.
 It also represents Claudia’s notion of a family: a mixture of family and friends.
-Each item of the set is named after a person with his or her distinctive personality mirrored in its design, resulting in a charming composition of shapes and colours.
-Eclectic yet harmonious, just like a typical family today.
+Each item is named after a person with his or her distinctive personality mirrored in its design.

 Danielle graduated in 2009 from Bucks New University with a degree in Designed Metal Work and Jewellery.
-She now works as a designer and maker of quirky jewellery, operating from her Gloucestershire workshop.
-Danielle is a jewellery designer who aims to use her products to open up discussions on topics that are often hidden away.
+She now works as a designer and maker of quirky jewellery.
+Danielle aims to use her products to open up discussions on topics that are often hidden away.
 Her Taboo Collection, which she exhibited for our 2009 edition of Do Masters, features tampon cases, condom clips and contraceptive pill-cases which add an element of fun and luxury to these intimate objects which are more often associated with a sense of embarrassment.

 Ejing’s hand-crafted collection of jewellery is made of a unique combination of materials including colourful threads, wood and resin.
 Beautiful and evocative, the collection reflects Ejing’s inspirations from traditional Chinese craftsmanship and ethnic cultures.

-Eleanor, who has Malaysian and Welsh parents, received a Masters degree in Engineering before moving to Australia where she worked as an industrial and environmental installation designer.
-She graduated from the Royal College of Art in Industrial Design in 2007.
+Eleanor graduated from the Royal College of Art in Industrial Design in 2007.
 For our 2007 edition of Do Masters Eleanor exhibited The Story of My Affection, a conceptual product which aims to express a person’s personality in a tangible form.
-She inputs the results of her client’s Myers-Briggs personality profile test and a sample of his or her DNA into a computer programme she designed, which converts the unique DNA and personality characteristics of her client into a 3D object, which is then cast in glass, ceramic or metal.
+She inputs the results of her client’s Myers-Briggs personality profile test and a sample of his or her DNA into a computer programme she designed, which converts the unique DNA and personality characteristics of her client into a 3D object.

 Eleanora Orly Edlavitch is a graduate and lecturer of the Bezalel Academy of Art & Design in Jerusalem and is currently undertaking her MA in Ceramic Design at Staffordshire University.
 Her work is a synthesis of design and fine art, using traditional techniques to express contemporary ideas.
 Eleanora works mainly in slip-casting, followed by manually processing each piece in an elaborate process including mould-making, slip-casting, decorating and gilding.